Evidential decision theory: Twin prisoner's dilemma

 Since $V(\text{Aomame cooperates}) > V(\text{Aomame defects})$, EDT recommends cooperating.

 Sleeping beauty problem

-Evidential decision theory has be applied to the Sleeping Beauty Problem in order to avoid Dutch book arguments.
+Evidential decision theory has been applied to the Sleeping Beauty Problem in order to avoid Dutch book arguments.
 It has been argued that Sleeping Beauty is subject to Dutch books if she assigns a credence of 1/2 of the coin flip being heads, but can avoid them by adopting evidential decision theory.
 However, Vincent Conitzer argues that halfers are still affected by Dutch books even after adopting evidential decision theory.

 Other supporting arguments

 Even if one puts less credence on evidential decision theory, it may be reasonable to act as if EDT were true.
 Namely, because EDT can involve the actions of many correlated decision-makers, its stakes may be higher than causal decision theory and thus take priority.